wavesplatform/docs.wavesplatform/docs/en/ride/functions/callable-function.md

 }
 ```

-> [!WARNING]
-> [Standard Library](/en/ride/script/standard-library.md) Version 4 becomes available from node version 1.2.0, after activation of the "Ride V4 and multiple attached payments for Invoke Script Transaction" (No. 16) feature.
-See [Activation Protocol](/en/blockchain/waves-protocol/activation-protocol.md).
+<note type="warning" title=""><a href="/en/ride/script/standard-library">Standard Library</a> Version 4 becomes available from node version 1.2.0, after activation of the "Ride V4 and multiple attached payments for Invoke Script Transaction" (No. 16) feature.
+See <a href="/en/blockchain/waves-protocol/activation-protocol">Activation Protocol</a>.</note>

 ## Example for Standard Library version 4

-> [!INFO]
-> Starting from [Standard library]() version 4, the list of primitive data types values can be passed to the annotated function.
-Maximum list size - 1000 elements
+<note type="info" title="">Starting from <a href="/en/ride/script/standard-library">Standard Library</a> version 4, the list of primitive data types values can be passed to the annotated function.
+Maximum list size - 1000 elements.</note>

 ```ride
 {-# STDLIB_VERSION 4 #-}